vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/5_The_Rekindling_of_the_Fire.md

 ## 11

 ### c
-A greater than the marvels of Vaiśvanara
-By his craftsmanship the sage hath performed alone;
-Magnifying both parents, sky and earth,
-Rich in seed, was Agni born.
 ### d
-Desired in the sky, Agni, desired on earth,
-Desired he entereth all the plants;
-Agni Vaiśvanara eagerly desired,
-May he by day [1] and night protect us from the foe.
 ### e
-In that, when born, O Agni, thou didst survey the worlds,
-Like a busy herd that goeth around his flock,
-Do thou, O Vaiśvanara, find a way for the Brahman;
-Do ye protect us ever with your blessings.
 ### f
 Thou, O Agni, blazing with light,
 Didst fill the firmament at thy birth;